-Punta Mita, like the Riviera Maya’s Mayakoba, is an upscale enclave of luxury hotels, spacious villas, fine dining and two world-class golf courses.
-As groomed and guarded as a gated community in Santa Barbara, the area feels more like a posh country club than a destination south of the border.
-For many, the exclusivity and security provides the kind of haven needed for a restful retreat; it’s popular with well-heeled families and celebs for a reason.
-For those who find the development too sterile, funky Sayulita sits twenty-five minutes north and offers a more authentic Mexican vibe.
+Punta Mita is an upscale enclave of luxury hotels, spacious villas, fine dining, gorgeous beaches and two world-class golf courses.
+As groomed as a gated community in Santa Barbara, the area offers the exclusivity and security needed for a restful retreat.

 Perfect forFamilies | Romantics | Style Mavens | Ultimate Indulgers

 Designing Your Journey

 Work with Indagare to design the perfect itinerary for an immersive journey.
 Our travel experts know the destination inside and out, and they can make recommendations based on your travel needs and preferences.